-As of April 2024, there were four active "unusual mortality events," or UMEs, for marine mammals in the United States, all of which are in the Atlantic (Table 1).11 A panel of expert with knowledge and experience in marine science, marine mammal science, veterinary and husbandry practices, marine conservation, and medical science-known as the Working Group on Marine Mammal Unusual Mortality Events-determine when a UME is occurring.
+As of April 2024, there were four active unusual mortality events, or UMEs, for marine mammals in the U.S. (Table 1; see What are strandings and UMEs?).28 A panel of experts with knowledge and experience in marine science, marine mammal science, veterinary and husbandry practices, marine conservation, and medical science-known as the Working Group on Marine Mammal Unusual Mortality Events- determines when a UME is occurring.
 UME designation may provide additional financial support for stranding response and investigations into the causes of the event.
 Of the active UMEs in April 2024, all four are in the Atlantic and three involve whales: humpback whales, minke whales, and North Atlantic right whales.
-A fifth UME involving grey whales in the Pacific was recently closed.12
+A fifth UME involving grey whales in the Pacific was recently closed.29 See How and when are UMEs considered open or closed?